leand12/RI_Project/README.md

 ### Ranking

 `--name {VSM,BM25}`\
-the type of the ranking that the indexer has to follow when running a query
+the type of the ranking that the indexer has to follow when running a query.

 `p1 SCHEME`\
-the document scheme
+the weighting scheme in SMART notation for the document.
+Used by VSM.

 `p2 SCHEME`\
-the query scheme
+the weighting scheme in SMART notation for the query.
+Used by VSM.

 `k1 N`\
+controls the term frequency scaling. k1 = 0 is a binary model, while a large k1 is a raw term frequency.
+Typically, k1 is set around 1.2–2.
+Used by BM25.

 `b N`\

-the type of ranking (default: BM25)
-  -p1 SCHEME            document scheme (default: lnc) -p2 SCHEME            query scheme (default: ltc) -k1 N                 term frequency scaling (default: 1.2) -b N                  document length normalization (default: 1)
+controls the document length normalization. b = 0 is no length normalization, while b = 1 is relative frequency.
+Typically, b around 0.75.
+Used by BM25.